ul-gh/bms_gateway/README.md

-Normal mode of operation is we push BMS state update to the connected inverters as soon as it is available (from all connected BMSes), optionally introducing a delay if SYNC_INTERVAL is set > 0.0 in config.
+Normal mode of operation is we push BMS state update to the connected inverters as soon as it is available (from all connected BMSes), optionally introducing a delay if PUSH_MIN_DELAY is set > 0.0 in config.

 If SEND_SYNC_ACTIVATED is set in config, instead of push mode, we wait for an inverter sync/acqknowledge-telegram (CAN-ID 0x305, data 8x 0x00)